 Simulated teaching methods enable a safe learning environment that are structured, constructive and reflective.
 We prepared a 2-day simulation project to help prepare students for their first clinical practice.
 A quasi-experimental pre-test - post-test design was conducted.
 Qualitative data from the open-ended survey questions were analysed using content analysis.
 Confidence intervals and p-values were calculated to demonstrate the changes in participants' levels of understanding/ability or confidence in clinical midwifery skills included in the simulation.
 71 midwifery students participated.
 Students rated their understanding, confidence, and abilities as higher after the simulation workshop, and higher still after their clinical experience.
 There were five main themes arising from the qualitative data: having a learning experience, building confidence, identifying learning needs, developing communication skills and putting skills into practise.
 First year midwifery students felt well prepared for the clinical workplace following the simulation workshops.
 Self-rated understanding, confidence and abilities in clinical midwifery skills were significantly higher following consolidation during clinical placement.
 Longitudinal studies on the relationship between simulation activities and student's overall clinical experience, their intentions to remain in midwifery, and facility feedback, would be desirable.

-Cummins, AM, Denney-Wilson, E & Homer, CSE 2015, 'The experiences of new graduate midwives working in midwifery continuity of care models in Australia', Midwifery, vol. 31, no. 4, pp. 438-444.View/Download from: UTS OPUS or Publisher's site
+Cummins, AM, Denney-Wilson, E & Homer, CSE 2015, 'The experiences of new graduate midwives working in midwifery continuity of care models in Australia', Midwifery, vol. 31, no. 4, pp. 438-444.View/Download from: Publisher's site

 Background Many Bachelor of Midwifery students have not had any exposure to the hospital setting prior to their clinical placement.
 Students have reported their placements are foreign to them, with a specialised confusing `language.
 It is important to provide support to students to prevent culture shock that may lead to them leaving the course.